ncuesta/dropzonejs-rails/README.md

 2. If **1.** tells you that a new version is available, you can run `rake dropzone:replace` - it'll download the files for you.
 3. If **1.** tells you that a new version is available, you can run `rake dropzone:bump` - it'll download the files, commit and release them for you.

+> Note: this will look for the very latest tag on the `enyo/dropzone` repo by default, but you can change this behavior by specifying the major version to restrict that search to by using the `DROPZONE_MAJOR_VERSION` environment variable.
+Same thing applies to the rest of the `dropzone:*` rake tasks.
+> For instance, running `rake dropzone:check DROPZONE_MAJOR_VERSION=4` will look for the latest 4.x tag.

 ## Changelog

+* v0.9.0
+  * Updates Dropzone to 5.9.3.
+  * Adds ability to specify the desired major version when checking or downloading Dropzone via the `DROPZONE_MAJOR_VERSION` environment variable.
 * v0.8.5
   * Updates Dropzone to 5.7.1 **(kudos to [@pnghai](https://github.com/pnghai).**
 * v0.8.4